-A RAST test (short for “radioallergosorbent test”) can measure your immune system’s response to an allergen by detecting the amount of IgE antibodies made in response to suspected food proteins.
+A RAST test (short for radioallergosorbent test) can measure your immune system’s response to an allergen by detecting the amount of IgE antibodies made in response to suspected food proteins.

-Correct diagnosis of a food allergy may be made more difficult given the number of fairly common conditions that can trigger similar symptoms.These include:
+Correct diagnosis of a food allergy can be difficult because several fairly common conditions can trigger similar symptoms.

 Some people lack specific enzymes required to digest certain foods.
 One common food intolerance is lactose intolerance, which can cause bloating, cramping, and other abdominal symptoms that mimic a food allergy reaction.
 With this condition, dairy products (a major source of lactose) may need to be avoided.